natsukagami/mpd-mpris/README.md

 Check out the AUR packages [mpd-mpris](https://aur.archlinux.org/packages/mpd-mpris) and [mpd-mpris-bin](https://aur.archlinux.org/packages/mpd-mpris-bin) for the manually and pre-built versions respectively.
-A systemd user service file is also provided (enable with `systemctl --user enable mpd-mpris --now`).
+A systemd user service file is also provided (enable with `systemctl --user --now enable mpd-mpris`).

 ### For Nix users